Summer Institutes: Teaching the Humanities through Art

 - WEEK 2: Monday, July 24Friday, July 28, 2017

-Be inspired this summer at the Smithsonian American Art Museum, as you join colleagues from across the country for an exciting exploration of the connections among American art, social studies, history, and English/language arts.
-Attend one of our week-long institutes in the nation’s capital, Washington, D.C.
+Be inspired this summer!
+Attend one of the Smithsonian American Art Museum's week-long institutes in the nation's capital.
+Join educators from across the country for an exciting exploration of the connections among American art, social studies, history, and English/language arts.
 Stay connected with your newfound colleagues and museum staff throughout the year.

 Who should apply?

 What will teachers accomplish during the Institute?

 - Gain expertise from museum educators, curators, and content experts, through gallery talks, discussion groups, and hands-on activities

 - Learn to use American art in the classroom to foster critical thinking skills and deepen student engagement with content